C2DH/A-Republic-of-Emails/README.md

     npm update

-And run `stanfordNER.js`
+And run `stanfordNER.js`:

     node stanfordNER.js

 The stanfordNER will run the 7 class model:	Location, Person, Organization, Money, Percent, Date, Time.
-However, we will export only the first three types: Location, Person, Organization, to a CSV file.
-To do so run `tags.js`
+However, we will export only the first three types to a CSV file: Location, Person, Organization.
+To do so run `tags.js`:

     node tags.js